MANUALS: BOWLING

 • Shall have a collar – Mock turtleneck shirts are considered to be a collared shirt

-• Shall have no advertising
+• Shall have no advertising other than manufacturer logos.

-Hats – no hats are allowed.
+Hats – no hats are allowed for bowlers.

 If not in appropriate uniform and it cannot be corrected immediately the player will be disqualified and team will use an absentee score for the game in which that bowler is participating.